mozilla/mozillavpn-product-details/README.md

 Automatically deploys to gh pages.

-#### How it works, and why.

-* `schema.jtd.json` contains the main schema that all files must validate.
+* `schema.jtd.json` contains the schema that all files must validate.
-* `schema_release.jtd.json` contains a mostly lax schema, that exists only to force the build number to be null on the prod mozillavpn.json

 The product details files are currently (Oct-28-21) used to:
 * Build links to http://archive.mozilla.org/pub/vpn/ to packages for download on vpn.mozilla.org